cozy/cozy-client-js/docs/README.md

 It returns a promise for the information of the file or directory.
 In the case of a directory, it contains the list of files and sub-directories inside it.

-- `id` is a string specifying the identifier of the file or directory;
+- `id` is a string specifying the file’s or directory’s identifier;
 - `offline` is a boolean (default to `true`).

 By default, `statById` will fetch the metadata from the local database, if it is available.
 Set the second parameter to `false` to query the server.

-Directory returned have a `relations()` method that allow to access to their content:
+Returned directory have a `relations()` method that allow to access to their content:
 ```javascript
 const dir = await cozy.client.files.statById("io.cozy.files.root-dir");
 dir.relations('contents').forEach( (file) => … )